chang-ntu/chang-ntu.github.io/_pages/about.md

 ---

 I am currently an Assistant Professor at [School of Software Technology, Zhejiang University](http://www.cst.zju.edu.cn/).
 I received the Ph.D. degree from [Nanyang Technological University](https://www.ntu.edu.sg/) (NTU), Singapore, in 2025.
 Before that, I received a Bachelor’s degree from [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), China, in 2020.
-My research focuses on interdisciplinary areas of **AI** and **communication networks**, with a specific emphasis on **mobile edge computing**.
+Currently, my research interests focus on **Agent OS** and the **Internet of Agents**, aiming to explore the integration of agents into operating systems and networks to enable autonomous collaboration, resource management, and optimized service delivery.

 **Email**: chang.liu@zju.edu.cn